 The transition of the farms being eligible for the support into viable, marketoriented enterprises invariably calls for the expansion of the professional knowledge and information of the farmers, and thus the measure is closely linked to the measure entitled "Vocational training and information actions" as well as the measure entitled "Use of farm advisory services".
-All the beneficiaries of this measure can be the beneficiaries of the "Use of farm advisory services" measure, under which they are entitled to receive double amount of support than the other agricultural producers, however not exceeding the ultimate limit of 350 thousand HUF.
+All the beneficiaries of this measure can be the beneficiaries of the "Use of farm advisory services" measure.
 Besides they can take part in all the training courses and information actions supported under the "Vocational training and information actions" measure.

-Type of
+Quantified targets for EU common indicators:

-indicator Indicator Target
+Type of indicator Indicator Target

-Number of beneficiaries 1.450
+Number of beneficiaries 1 450

 Size of the holding (in ha)

-0 1 1 - 5 ha 200
+- 5 ha 200

-Output - 5 ha size < 10 ha 250
+Output $-$ 5 ha $\leq$ size $<$ 10 ha 250

-- 10 ha 1000
+- ≥10 ha 1 000

-Result Number of farms entering the market 1100
+Value of agricultural production under recognized quality

+Result label/standards 1 100

-Net additional value expressed in PPS (EUR) 0,4 million
+Net additional value expressed in PPS (EUR) 0.4 million

-Impact Change in gross value added per full time equivalent (EUR) 12.000
+Impact Change in gross value added per full time equivalent (EUR) 12 000